-When making a decision about a de facto parent, the court weighs a number of variables.
-Whether or not a child and adult share a psychological bond, if the adult has acted as a parent on a day-to-day basis, if the adult has information about the child that aids the court and attends juvenile hearings regularly; all of these factor into the ruling.
+When making such a decision, the court weighs a number of variables.
+Whether or not a child and adult share a psychological and emotional bond, if the adult has acted as a parent on a day-to-day basis, if the adult has information about the child that aids the court and attends juvenile hearings regularly; all of these factor into the ruling.

 De Facto Parents’ Rights

 Caring for a child obviously comes with a great deal of responsibility.
-But if a judge rules that you’re a de facto parent, this also confers certain rights.
+But if a judge rules that you’re a fit, this also confers certain rights.

 As a de facto parent, California law permits you: